 - Compensation for the loss of income, benefits, and services the victim provided for the family and what they would have provided in the future.

-Call our office today for a free case evaluation with a compassionate and dedicated wrongful death lawyer Atlanta, GA clients recommend.
+Call our office today for a free case evaluation with a compassionate and dedicated wrongful death lawyer in Atlanta, clients recommend.
 We understand wrongful death law, and we can help you fight for justice for your loved one and understand what damages are available for surviving family members.